16.30 - 18.30

-DONATE FOOD: The Fridge is extending its opening hours to meet the growing need in the community for fresh nutritious food and we need help from local businesses, residents and food growing initiatives to ensure that the Fridge is well stocked with good quality surplus food so that we can provide parcels to everyone who visits.
+We need help from local businesses, residents and food growing initiatives to ensure that the Fridge is well stocked with good quality surplus food so that we can provide parcels to everyone who visits.

 What do we need most?
 Vegetables, fruit, bakery items, meat, dairy

 If you are interested in volunteering at our Community Fridge, or picking up food donations from businesses (using your personal vehicle) please sign up today!

 Sign up to our mailing list to be the first to receive updates about Merton's Community Fridge, and stay connected with Sustainable Merton.